Neville Southall: International career

 Manager Terry Yorath was replaced by John Toshack, who stuck with Southall but resigned after just 48 days after falling out with the Football Association of Wales.
-Results went badly under new boss Mike Smith, despite a 2–0 victory over Albania in the first game of qualifying for UEFA Euro 1996.
+Results went badly under the new boss Mike Smith, despite a 2–0 victory over Albania in the first game of qualifying for UEFA Euro 1996.
 An embarrassing 3–2 defeat to Moldova was followed by a heavy 5–0 loss to Georgia.
 Two defeats to Bulgaria ended faint hopes of qualification and cost Smith his job.

-Southall applied for the vacant position, but Bobby Gould was chosen instead, who in turn named Southall and Ian Rush as his assistants.
+Southall applied for the vacant position, but Bobby Gould was chosen instead, who named Southall and Ian Rush his assistants.
 He tried Danny Coyne, Andy Marriott and Tony Roberts in goal in friendly games, but selected Southall for the World Cup qualifying wins over San Marino.
 A month away from his 39th birthday, he won his final cap against Turkey on 20 August 1997; the Turks won 6–4.
 Southall only played the first half as Gould blamed him for the three goals he conceded – his replacement Paul Jones went on to concede three himself in the second half.
 Southall's 92 Welsh caps were a national record until surpassed by Chris Gunter in November 2018.
 Southall conceded 126 goals, an average of 1.34 per match.
-The 1958 FIFA World Cup was the only time until the end of his career that Wales qualified for a major tournament and the British Home Championship was played for the final time in 1984, therefore the majority of Southall's caps came in friendlies or qualifying games.
+The 1958 FIFA World Cup was the only time until the end of his career that Wales qualified for a major tournament, and the British Home Championship was played for the final time in 1984, therefore the majority of Southall's caps came in friendlies or qualifying games.